rrpff/headcrab/README.md

 #### Latch on; devour.

-**Headcrab** is a web scraping library that aims to bring a modular approach to extracting structured data from webpages.
-It provides simple but useful features, such as reusable templates (called transformers), rate limiting, routing and auto paginating that take a lot of the boilerplate and hassle out of scraping.
+**Headcrab** is a web scraping toolkit for transforming webpages into structured data.
+It provides simple but useful features, such as reusable templates (called transformers) using CSS selectors, rate limiting, routing and auto paginating, all of which take a lot of the boilerplate and hassle out of scraping.

 I'm aiming to cover a lots of common patterns, so if you have any feature suggestions please do get in touch with me by filing an issue or by email.